minhaocui/minhaocui.github.io/_pages/about.md

 ---

-I am a reserach assistant professor at [Department of Computer Science and Engineering](https://cse.snu.ac.kr), [Seoul National University](https://en.snu.ac.kr/index.html).
+I am an assistant professor at [Department of Computer Science and Engineering](https://cse.snu.ac.kr), [Seoul National University](https://en.snu.ac.kr/index.html).
 I received PhD degree from Manning College of Information and Computer Sciences, University of Massachusetts Amherst, under the supervision of [Prof. Jie Xiong](https://people.cs.umass.edu/~jxiong/).

 My research vision is to **explore pervasive existing signals to broaden and enhance the perceptual capabilities of both humans and computers**.